JustWhit3/matrixop/README.md

 ## List of the folders in the repository

-- [Project](https://github.com/JustWhit3/Matrix-Class/tree/master/Project): this folder contains all the most important informations about the project within the project itself.
+- [Project](https://github.com/JustWhit3/Matrix-Class/tree/master/Project): this folder contains all the most important informations about the project itself.
 Quick link to the program is [here](https://github.com/JustWhit3/Matrix-Class/blob/master/Project/Matrix_Class.c%2B%2B).

 - [How-to guides](https://github.com/JustWhit3/Matrix-Class/tree/master/How-to%20guides): this folder contains all the guides necessary to run the program in your device.